ezhangle/Splice3DSMAX/README.md

 Supported platforms
 ===================

-To date all three major platforms (windows, linux, osx) are supported, if you build the thirdparty dependencies for the corresponding platform.
+To date only the Windows platform is supported, since 3DSMAX only supports that.

 Building
 ========